unseeyou/Server-Link/README.md

 # Server-Link
-A bot that can link multiple channels from different servers
+A simple, lightweight bot that can link multiple channels from different servers via webhooks